DS-Meena/Learn-HTML-CSS-JS/Learning-JS/README.md

 # Java script

+Let's start learning JS by creating some projects.
+I am thinking to start with Rock,Paper, Scissor game then Tic Tac toe or Word scramble game.

 ### Toggle Heading

 Below program toggles the heading text from "Learning Angular" to "Learning JS" and vice versa.